Help Your Congregation Follow GA

-Tri-Presbyteries Invitation to Conversation
+Tri-Presbyteries Invitation to Conversation: Results

-Tri-Presbyteries Invitation to Conversation
+Tri-Presbyteries Invitation to Conversation: Results

-Tri-Presbyteries Invitation to Conversation
+Tri-Presbyteries Invitation to Conversation: Results

 For the past five years, our three presbyteries have been living into our connectional nature through shared executive leadership, joint ministry experiences, and collaboration in important areas such as personnel and support for congregational leadership.